urbanslug/blog/posts/2014-03-05-How-to-apply-a-patch-quickly.md

 ---
 layout: post
-title:  How to quickly apply a patch.
+title:  How to quickly apply a patch
 date: 2014-03-05 15:34:45
 tags: Programming, General
 ---